tmoor039/UCLA-CS-118/README.md

 # UCLA-CS-118
 This repo contains all my projects for CS 118 at UCLA as taken during Fall 2016 under Professor Zhang.
+Use the code presented here as a reference or for inspiration.

 Partners: Omar Ozgur and Kevin Xu